Halls of Stone: Critical response

-The review aggregator website Rotten Tomatoes calculated that 85% of 13 critics reviews were positive and the average rating for the episode was 7.1 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 85% of 13 critics reviews for the episode were positive, and the average of rated reviews was 7.1 out of 10.

 Leon Miller of Polygon praised the episode as the best of the season so far and highlighted its focus on Sauron's ability to manipulate others, a key element for the character during the Second Age that is not explored in Tolkien's The Lord of the Rings or Jackson's films.
 He added that the episode was a "solid platform" for the rest of the season to build on.
 Reviewing the episode for The A.V.
 Club, Matt Schimkowitz graded it a "B-" and praised the performances of Vickers and Edwards.
 He said the episode was "a little heavy on plot and light on spectacle" and felt the main storyline was moving "a little quickly for Tolkien", but found Sauron's deception of Celebrimbor to be more fun than the first season's story due to the audience being aware of Sauron's plans.
 Schimkowitz also found the Númenor scenes to be effective due to "the shorthand of Kemen being a total prick", despite there being little time in the episode and season dedicated to that storyline.
 Samantha Nelson at IGN gave the episode 7 out of 10 and also said it was the best of the season so far, attributing this to it not including the season's Southlanders and Rhûn storylines.
 She praised the episode's main story and the performances of Vickers and Edwards, but thought the strength of their scenes showed how "one dimensional" the Númenor characters are.